 As all mentioned bug reports are closed as "fixed" or "use specific Linux installator" or "downgrade GDAL" all of which doesn't apply to Standalone installer, this is Windows packaging bug that can cause data corruption or loss and thus currently renders QGIS on Windows to be unusable for any non-latin language using user.
 I hope, that it will be fixed soon, as currently the last fully operational QGIS version on Windows is 1.6.0!

 #3 Updated by Jürgen Fischer over 7 years ago

 marisn - wrote:

 Alexander Bruy wrote:

 Shipping QGIS package with known broken GDAL/OGR library that causes data loss is not a packaging bug?!?
 Then what it is?!?
 Sabotage?

 The packaging would have a bug, if it would introduce new bugs, that the packaged software doesn't have.
 As the standalone installer is based on OSGeo4W and the bug is there too (OSGeo4W #294), this strictly isn't a packaging bug.

-#4 Updated by Minoru Akagi about 7 years ago
+#4 Updated by Minoru Akagi over 7 years ago